Jump to accessibility statement Skip to content

 Saveloy dip

 The ultimate Mackem indulgence.
-A saveloy dip, in simple terms, is a smoked sausage sandwich, but this being Sunderland, it’s no ordinary sandwich.
+But what is a saveloy dip?
+In simple terms, it is a smoked sausage sandwich, but this being Sunderland food, it’s no ordinary sandwich.
 Fill it with stuffing, pease pudding and mustard, before dipping the whole thing in gravy.
 Good luck not making a mess.

 Pink slice